Restoring number conservation in quadratic bosonic Hamiltonians with dualities: Duality and quantum simulation

-This leads naturally to the possibility of identifying Hermitian, number-conserving QBHs whose spectral properties well approximate (or even exactly replicate) those of truly {\em non-Hermitian, $\mathcal{P}\mathcal{T}$-symmetric} systems, as actively investigated across photonic, optomechanical, and cavity QED settings \cite{PT,wiersig}.
-Motivated by the fact that typical implementations in open (dissipative) systems with balanced gain and loss also entail unavoidable introduction of noise, a related question was addressed in \cite{clerkPT}: under which conditions can a $\mathcal{P}\mathcal{T}$-symmetric Hamiltonian be realized in a non-dissipative quantum system of free bosons?
+This further leads naturally to the possibility of identifying Hermitian, number-conserving QBHs whose spectral properties well approximate (or even exactly replicate) those of truly {\em non-Hermitian, $\mathcal{P}\mathcal{T}$-symmetric} systems, as actively investigated across photonic, optomechanical, and cavity QED settings \cite{PT,wiersig}.
+Motivated by the fact that typical implementations in open (dissipative) systems with balanced gain and loss also entail unavoidable introduction of noise, a related question was addressed in \cite{clerkPT}: under which conditions can a target $\mathcal{P}\mathcal{T}$-symmetric Hamiltonian be realized in a non-dissipative quantum system of free bosons?
 The authors found a class of $\mathcal{P}\mathcal{T}$-symmetric systems whose dynamics can be unitarily mapped to those of a non-dissipative QBH.
-Our duality transformation allows us to say something more about this class: specifically, since the $\mathcal{P}\mathcal{T}$-unbroken phases of these models must possess an entirely real spectra \cite{decon}, the resulting QBHs will be dynamically stable.
-Hence, the $\mathcal{P}\mathcal{T}$-unbroken regimes can be faithfully recreated \emph{without} the need for parametric driving in the non-dissipative bosonic system, thereby reducing the complexity of experimental implementation.
+Our duality transformation allows us to say something more about this class: since the $\mathcal{P}\mathcal{T}$-unbroken phases of these models must possess an entirely real spectra \cite{decon}, the resulting QBHs will be dynamically stable.
+Hence, the $\mathcal{P}\mathcal{T}$-unbroken regimes of the target non-Hermitian system can be faithfully recreated \emph{without} the need for dissipation or parametric driving in the bosonic dual number-conserving system.
+This not only greatly reduces the complexity of experimental implementation but, by removing amplification mechanisms, it prevents the extreme sensitivity to imperfections that is distinctive of these systems.